chris-hamper/gatsby-blog/content/posts/2019-11-03---Using-MicroK8s-With-Private-ECR-Repositories.md

 repositories automagically?
 Well, it's surprisingly simple.
 Here's how to make that happen!

-> **Note:** this article focuses specifically on ECR and Docker Hub, but should apply to any other private registry that integrates with `docker login`, including Google Container Registry, Azure Container Registry, and even self-hosted Docker registries.
+> **Note:** while this article focuses on ECR and Docker Hub, it should apply to any private registry that integrates with `docker login`, including Google Container Registry, Azure Container Registry, and even self-hosted Docker registries.

 First off, I'm assuming you've [installed MicroK8s](https://microk8s.io/docs/),